CalcBase – Business Calculators

 How do I calculate a percentage of a number?

 Multiply the number by the percentage divided by 100.
 For example, 15% of 200 = 200 × 0.15 = 30.
-This works for any percentage and any number.
+Equivalently, move the decimal point two places left and multiply: 15% = 0.15, and 0.15 × 200 = 30.
+This works for any percentage and any number, including decimals.

 How do I find what percentage one number is of another?

 Divide the part by the whole, then multiply by 100.
 For example, 45 out of 180 = (45 ÷ 180) × 100 = 25%.
-This is also the formula for profit margin when part is profit and whole is revenue.
+This formula is also used for profit margin (profit ÷ revenue × 100), completion rates, and any situation where you need to express one quantity relative to another as a percentage.

 How do I find the original number before a percentage was taken?

 Divide the known part by the percentage rate (as a decimal).
 If 30 represents 12% of something: 30 ÷ 0.12 = 250.
 This is the reverse percentage calculation.
+It is also used to find the original price before a discount: if you paid £76 after a 5% discount, the original price is £76 ÷ 0.95 = £80.

 What is the difference between percentage and percentage points?